 Types of Plasticizers: A Complete Guide

-Plasticizers are chemical additives that make rigid plastics flexible and workable.
-Think of them like the oil in a stiff hinge—they slip between the polymer chains in plastic, allowing them to move more freely.
-Without plasticizers, many everyday products from vinyl flooring to medical tubing simply wouldn’t bend.
+What are plasticizers?
+They’re chemical additives — small molecules that slip between polymer chains to make rigid plastics flexible and workable.
+Think of them like the oil in a stiff hinge: without plasticizers, plasticized polymer products from vinyl flooring to medical tubing simply wouldn’t bend.

 image 6